anjathiart/lingui-learn/README.md

 ### Django App Files I created / modified
 1. `urls.py`: URL mapping for the application for fetching HTML and API endpoints.
 2. `models.py`: Contains all the models for this application, as well as Managers for some of the models.
+Besides the User model, this app has a Word model and an Entry model.
+The Word model is used to store a word and (if it is not custom) its details as retreived and parsed / converted into string format.
+The Entry model stores individual user entries, i.e. words that they have chosen to add as entries, with their own information, categorization etc with it.
+The Entry model has an EntryManager.
+The main function it provides is to build out and return the user's library based on pagination, ordering and filtering parameters.

 3. `tests.py`: Contains a few unit tests split into different classes.
 4. `settings.py`: I added some information to this file for django-nose logging.
 5. `requirements.txt`: List of all packages used by the application